 You should follow the guidance detailed on What to do if you have Covid-19 symptoms or a positive test?

 This will depend on the exact size and nature of the hall you are in.
 It is likely you will only need to self-isolate if you are in the same household as somebody with the virus.
+There are certain circumstance where you won’t need to self-isolate which can be found in the NHS guidance.

 Hall accommodation providers in Huddersfield are private providers, who have developed Covid safe operations and support arrangements for students.
 The University engages with each provider to support student wellbeing, health and safety.